ropitz/2018/source/lessons/L7/01-overview.rst

-Lesson 6 Overview
+Lesson 7 Overview
 =================

 .. figure:: img/L7-01-overview-01-pyqgis.svg
     :width: 500 px

-This week we will take a quick tour on **how to use Python in QGIS** using the `processing <http://docs.qgis.org/2.18/en/docs/user_manual/processing/index.html>`_ framework.
+This week we will take a quick tour on **how to use Python in QGIS** using the `processing <http://docs.qgis.org/3.0/en/docs/user_manual/processing/index.html>`_ framework.

 Until 2016, this course taught the use of the `arcpy <http://desktop.arcgis.com/en/arcmap/10.3/analyze/arcpy/what-is-arcpy-.htm>`_ module within ArcGIS.
-Since ArcGIS is a Desktop GIS widely used throughout the private and public sector, feel free to revisit `the 2016 Lesson 6 <https://automating-gis-processes.github.io/2016/Lesson6-overview.html>`_.
+Since ArcGIS is a Desktop GIS widely used throughout the private and public sector, feel free to revisit `the 2016 course’s Lesson 6 <https://automating-gis-processes.github.io/2016/Lesson6-overview.html>`_.

 Learning objectives
 -------------------

 We **don't** have any exercise for this week.
-Thus, the aim this week is to only learn the basics how the QGIS tools and algorithms can be run using processing functions, and how we can create a graphical user interface for custom scripts.
-The aim of this weeks' lesson is to incrementally create an QGIS Python tool that **converts the individual Damselfish species distribution Polygons into raster layers** (``.tif``).
+The aim of this week is to learn the basics of how QGIS tools and algorithms can be run using *processing* functions, and how custom scripts can be retrofitted with a graphical user interface.
+In this week’s lesson step by step we create a QGIS Python tool that **converts the individual *Damselfish species distribution polygons* into raster layers** (``.tif``).

-After this week's lesson you should be able to:
+After this week’s lesson you should be able to:

  - Create a simple user interface for a script in the QGIS Processing Toolbox.